banner-bg

 5. Consider dual language learners

-If you don't understand a child's first language, find other ways to support them.
+If you don't speak or understand a child's first language, find other ways to support them.
 For example, you can arrange for volunteers who speak the preschooler's home language to come and engage with them.
 You can also find other appropriate materials like videos or visuals to encourage them to continue developing their home language.

 6. Have routines in place